LGLO/zio-gpubsub/README.md

 *It should work with real cloud PubSub and with the emulator.*
 Code using it should be testable.

+# TODO
+* mdoc or docusaurus or other docs
+* circleci - build branches, PRs, publish artifact
+* crossbuild for Scala 2.12, 2.13, dotty

 **This is work-in-progress**